ahmadnazir/ahmadnazir.github.io/blog/posts/2016-11-03-load-shell-faster.md

 title: Load the shell faster
 ---

-**tldr:** The shell can be started faster by replacing the time consumming scripts with [shims](https://en.wikipedia.org/wiki/Shim_(computing)) which can lazy-load the functionality for those scripts
+**tldr:** The shell can be started faster by replacing the time consuming scripts with [shims](https://en.wikipedia.org/wiki/Shim_(computing)) which can lazy-load the functionality for those scripts